46Uploads

 Commas for clauses worksheets (subordinate, embedded, relative, brackets)

 This quiz is ideal for two teams of between 4 and 8 but could probably be played with larger groups.
 It has four rounds including a buzzer round and speed round.
 There are questions that require team work and some that rely on every member of the team individually.
-Topics focus mainly on word classes, tenses, punctuation, synonyms and antonyms, clauses, phrases and pronouns.
-Enjoy!
+Questions focus mainly on topics that come on the arithmetic paper but also on volume, area and angles.

 Identifying different phrases (noun phrases, adverbial phrases and prepositional phrases)